 The new reality of ecommerce

 We’re living through a period of profound disruption redefining the consumer economy.
 This change is permanent.
 Enabled by mobile technology and accelerated by the pandemic, consumers are moving online at a magnitude that would have seemed unimaginable just a few years ago.
 New direct-to-consumer digital retailers are popping up everywhere, entering retail markets and capturing market share from established brick-and-mortar sellers seemingly at will.
-Over half (55%) of all consumers now prefer to buy directly from brands rather than multi-brand retailers, and that number is significantly higher among younger shoppers.
+Over half (55%) of all consumers now prefer to buy directly from brands rather than multi-brand retailers, which is significantly higher among younger shoppers.

 Consumer expectations by the numbers